shermansjliu/uoft-team-finder/README.md

 ### Data:

-all data is hardcoded in the js files.
+All data is hardcoded in the js files.

+User Data should be pulled from server, but we hardcoded them in the state.

 ### Sidebars: